getify/You-Dont-Know-JS/scope-closures/ch4.md

 ## Global This

-Reviewing where we've been so far, depending on which JS environment our code is running in, a program may or may not be able to:
+Reviewing the JS environments we've looked at so far, a program may or may not be able to:

 * declare a global variable in the top-level scope with `var` or `function` declarations -- or `let`, `const`, and `class`.

-* also add global variables declarations as properties of the global scope object if `var` or `function` were used for the declaration.
+* also add global variables declarations as properties of the global scope object if `var` or `function` are used for the declaration.

 * refer to the global scope object (for adding or retrieving global variables, as properties) with `window`, `self`, or `global`.

 I think it's fair to say that global scope access and behavior is more complicated than most developers assume, as the preceding sections have illustrated.
 But the complexity is never more obvious than in trying to articulate a broadly applicable reference to the global scope object.

-Another "trick" for getting a reliable reference to this global scope object might look like:
+Another "trick" for getting a reference to this global scope object looks like:

 ```js
 const theGlobalScopeObject = (new Function("return this"))();